Noise-aware Learning from Web-crawled Image-Text Data for Image Captioning: Noise-aware Learning for Image Captioning

 \subsection{Discussion}

-Recent work~\cite{wang2020diversity} shows that conventional captioning models are trained to generate the so-called ``average" captions that consist of common words and phrases in the training corpus.
+Recent work~\cite{wang2020diversity} shows that conventional captioning models are trained to generate the so-called \textit{average} captions that consist of common words and phrases in the training corpus.
 In other words, with web-crawled data where image and text are aligned at different levels, the captioning models may be trained to generate captions of a common level of alignment (\ie, majority of data), not the highest level.
 With this observation, the filtering strategy can be interpreted as improving the quality of captions by raising the alignment level of common captions.
 Accordingly, better performance can be achieved by simply using a higher threshold for filtering.
 However, filtering with a higher threshold sometimes leads to a data deficiency problem as it significantly decreases dataset size.
 According to our experiment in \cref{fig:filtering_threshold}, the best performance is achieved at a threshold of 0.3, not 0.35 where almost data is discarded.
 This implies that the filtering is affected by a trade-off between the quality and the scale of non-filtered data.

-In contrast, our controllable captioning model can address the noise issue in a more principled way.
-Controllability allows our model to be thought of as an implicit mixture of experts (but, sharing parameters); one expert (\eg, our model with $z = K$) is specialized to a bucket of highly aligned image-text pairs (like filtering), while parameter sharing between experts allows sharing of learned knowledge for rich visual concepts across all experts (\eg, our model with $z \le K$).
+In contrast, our NoC framework can address the noise issue in a more principled way.
+Controllability allows our model to be thought of as an implicit mixture of experts (but sharing parameters); one expert (\eg, our model with $z = K$) is specialized to a bucket of highly aligned image-text pairs (like filtering), while parameter sharing between experts allows sharing of learned knowledge for rich visual concepts across all experts (\eg, our model with $z \le K$).